goabstract/Marketing-for-Engineers/README.md

 * [Do Things that Don't Scale](http://paulgraham.com/ds.html) by Paul Graham.
 He is a co-founder of Y Combinator, computer scientist, venture capitalist, and enterpreneur.
 This essay is a must-read for every creator, indie developer or startup founder.
 You can also find many other useful essays in Paul Graham blog.
 * [How to Grow Your Startup on a $0 Marketing Budget](https://producthabits.com/how-to-grow-your-startup-on-a-0-marketing-budget/) by Hiten Shah
 * Here is Product Hunt story!
 [How We Got Our First 2,000 Users Doing Things That Don’t Scale](https://www.fastcompany.com/3024472/how-we-got-our-first-2000-users-doing-things-that-dont-scale) by amazing [Ryan Hoover](https://twitter.com/rrhoover), co-founder of Product Hunt.
 * If you have difficult product with many varying use cases, you can try to [use free products for lead generation](https://blog.clearbit.com/how-were-using-free-tools-to-engage-developers/).
 It's a great way to show benefits of your main offering and increase brand awareness.
 This post shows how to sell Clearbit API-solution via free high-valuable & easy-to-use tools.
 You can invest your time and make some free stuff as well.
 It can be anything, that gives a taste of your main product — UI kits, browser extensions, open source tools.
+By the way, open Source products can tremendously grow loyalty to your brand! :heart_eyes: I love React-Sketchapp and Lottie from Airbnb Design team.s
 * Promotion via freebies is a powerful tool to get emails of prospect leads.

 We used many free marketing channels.